open-and-sustainable/cirquant/docs/parameters-reference.md

 ### Key Points

 - **Join on product_code**: Each query joins the parameters table with data tables using the product code
-- **No defaults needed**: Since all products have specified rates, no fallback logic is required
+- **Every product has explicit rates**: Each product in the configuration has its own defined rates - no defaults or fallback values
 - **Left joins**: Use left joins to handle cases where data might exist for products not in parameters
 - **COALESCE**: Used in full outer joins to handle nulls from either side